Skip to content

 var X:int = 0

-# Invalid - X already exists
+# Invalid - X already exists in current scope

-# X := 1 # ERROR
+# X := 1 # Error

 var A:int = 1